AndrewZamora/blog/content/blog/getting-started-with-vuex/index.md

 ## Make the Store Accessible

-The store needs to be added to the Vue instance in order to get state in Vue components.
+The store needs to be added to the Vue instance in order to retrieve the state in Vue components.

 ```javascript
 new Vue({